NG-Netha-Mrji/PMpal/README.md

   Detects the tone of the email (Positive, Neutral, or Negative) and highlights key points.

 - **Actionable Suggestions**
-  Provides structured action items for stakeholders based on the email's content.
+  Provides structured action items for stakeholders based on the email content provided.

 - **Calendar Integration Suggestions**
   Recommends meeting titles, dates, and times if deadlines or events are implied in the email.

 - **Draft Email Generator**
-  Quickly crafts a professional and positive email draft for replies.
+  Generates a professional and suitable email draft on demand.

 - **Copy to Clipboard**
   Convenient buttons to copy generated responses or drafts.